What Aaron Hernandez's Former Teammates Said About Him

 A 'wow' moment

 Drafted in 2010, Aaron Hernandez was arrested and released from his contract with the Patriots on June 26, 2013 (via CBS News).
 On the same day, Dallas's 105.3 The Fan spoke with Jesse Holley, a former Dallas Cowboy who happened to also be a former teammate of Hernandez.
-He said (via CBS), "It's just been a huge 'wow' situation — to know Aaron, to know what kind of person he is ... it's just a 'wow' situation."
+"It's just been a huge 'wow' situation — to know Aaron, to know what kind of person he is ... it's just a 'wow' situation," he said (via CBS).
+Holley went on to say that Hernandez was the type that threw himself into the game completely and absolutely.
+He added that Hernandez didn't have many friends — on the team or outside of it — and that he didn't seem to have much in the way of family, either.

 The following day, former Patriot Matt Light spoke with Tom Archdeacon from the Dayton Daily News (via CBS).
 He didn't pull any punches, either, and Archdeacon later said that it was the first time he'd ever heard Light say a bad word about anyone.
-Light — who had since retired from the Patriots after playing alongside Hernandez, commented, "I never talk about other guys, but I will say I have never embraced — never believed in — anything Aaron Hernandez stood for."
+Light — who had since retired from the Patriots after playing alongside Hernandez — commented, "I never talk about other guys, but I will say I have never embraced — never believed in — anything Aaron Hernandez stood for."

 It took a confrontation to get respect

-One of the many people The Boston Globe spoke to was Dane Fletcher, the Patriot linebacker who joined the team alongside Aaron Hernandez, and faced off against him when it was time to run drills.
+One of the many people The Boston Globe spoke to was Dane Fletcher, the Patriot linebacker who joined the team alongside Aaron Hernandez and faced off against him when it was time to run drills.
 Trash-talking between the two only escalated, and it led to a locker room confrontation that could have turned brutal.
 It wouldn't have been the first time they'd exchanged punches, Fletcher recalled, but instead, Hernandez — on the heels of ridiculing him — said, "But here's the deal.
 I respect you."

-Teammates recalled volatile locker room behavior
+Teammates recalled volatile locker-room behavior

-Brandon Lloyd was a receiver who worked on the offense alongside Aaron Hernandez, and when he spoke to The Boston Globe about what had gone on in the locker room, he talked about just how volatile, unpredictable, and potentially dangerous everyone had felt Hernandez was.
+Brandon Lloyd was a receiver who worked on the offense alongside Aaron Hernandez.
+When he spoke to The Boston Globe about what had gone on in the locker room, he talked about just how volatile, unpredictable, and potentially dangerous everyone had felt Hernandez was.
 Not only that, but he said that before he'd witnessed anything, another veteran — Wes Welker — had prepped him for what he was in for: "And he says, 'I just want to warn you that [Hernandez] is going to talk about being bathed by his mother.
 He's going to have his genitalia out in front of you while you're sitting on your stool. ...
 Just do your best to ignore it.
 Even walk away.'"

 Lloyd went on to say that not even that talk could have prepared him for being in a locker room with Hernandez, who regularly went from seeking validation and advice to going off in a terrifying rage.
 He wasn't the only one to make comments along those lines, either.
+An anonymous teammate echoed those sentiments in an interview with People.
+"Everything about Aaron was a struggle," they said.
+"He had these really angry outbursts a lot, over insignificant things.
+And when he started, he couldn't stop."

 One teammate had nothing but good things to say